-The following standard operating procedures (SOPs) and best management practices (BMPs) would be applied in the construction activities for the proposed ranges as well as in.
+The following Standard Operating Procedures (SOPs) and Best Management Practices (BMPs) would be applied in the site development activities for the proposed ranges.

-Low Impact Development (LID) techniques would be incorporated into the range design to reduce stormwater runoff using a combination of retention devices and vegetation for stormwater management.

-- A National Pollution Discharge Elimination System (NPDES) permit would be obtained for construction activities that would require the preparation of a Stormwater Pollution Prevention Plan (SWPPP).
+- Low Impact Development (LID) techniques would be incorporated into the range design to reduce stormwater runoff and pollutants using a combination of retention devices and vegetation for stormwater management. - A National Pollution Discharge Elimination System (NPDES) permit would be obtained for construction activities that would require the preparation of a Stormwater Pollution Prevention Plan (SWPPP).
 A SWPPP is a self-implementing plan for compliance with an installation's stormwater permit.
 It requires development of pollution prevention measures/BMPs such as the use of check dams, diversion dikes/swales, silt fencing, etc. to reduce and control pollutants in stormwater discharge.
-The included schedule of activities, prohibition of practices, maintenance procedures, management practices, and engineering controls intended to prevent or reduce pollution into receiving waters. - Water Quality Monitoring Plans are normally required as part of the water quality certification process set forth in Section 401 of the Clean Water Act for construction activities requiring Clean Water Act Section 404 or 10 permits from the U.S. Army Corps of Engineers.
-Applied during the construction phase, Water Quality Monitoring Plans identify ambient or control conditions and capture deviations from those conditions resulting from construction activities.
+The plan includes maintenance procedures, BMPs, and engineering controls intended to prevent or reduce pollution into receiving waters. - Water Quality Monitoring Plans are normally required as part of the water quality certification process set forth in Section 401 of the Clean Water Act for construction activities requiring Clean Water Act Section 404 permits from the USACE.
+Applied during the construction phase, Water Quality Monitoring Plans identify ambient or control conditions and capture any deviations from those conditions resulting from construction activities.
 The Water Quality Monitoring Plan would include procedures for reporting results and observations and provisions for corrective actions.

-In the ongoing periodic training use and maintenance of the proposed ranges and bivouac activities, basic environmental protection features that would be incorporated into the Training Area Management Plan would include:
+In the ongoing periodic training use and maintenance of the proposed ranges and bivouac activities, basic environmental protection features that would be incorporated into the RTA Management Plan would include:

-- Fire condition monitoring for firefighting readiness and modification of training as appropriate as part of RTA management procedures. - Unit-based fire fighting capacity to access range areas with appropriate equipment. - Specific regulations and information provided for using units to protect the environment as part of RTA procedures. - Adherence to protective measures established in natural and cultural resource management plans. - Ongoing adherence to COMNAV Marianas Instruction 3500.4 (COMNAV Marianas 2000) governing procedures for the use of training areas, ranges, and airspace operated and controlled by COMNAV Marianas.
-This guidance identifies specific land use constraints to enable protection of environmental resources during military training (Navy 2009).
-In addition, as part of the RTA procedures under MCO P3550.10, specific regulation and information is provided for using units to protect the environment. - Ensuring that bivouac activities occur on previously disturbed sites. - Clear marking of ranges, bivouac areas, and transit routes necessary to reach these areas. - Restricting vehicular activities to designated/previously identified areas. - Adherence to existing policies and management activities to conserve soils, including applicable SWPPP policies.
-Bivouac sites would be reviewed through processes established in COMNAV Marianas Instruction 3500.4, where erosion potential would be evaluated and the designated installation Natural Resource Specialist involved in the process. - Composted or collected and consolidated all waste for transport to Guam.
+- Fire condition monitoring for firefighting readiness and modification of training as appropriate as part of RTA management procedures. - Unit-based fire fighting capacity to access range areas with appropriate equipment. - Specific regulations and information provided for using units to protect the environment as part of RTA procedures. - Adherence to protective measures established in natural and cultural resource management plans. - Adherence to RTA procedures and information provided under MCO P3550.10 for using units to protect the environment. - Ensuring that bivouac activities occur on previously disturbed sites. - Clear marking of ranges, bivouac areas, and transit routes necessary to reach these areas.

+- Restricting vehicular activities to designated/previously identified areas. - Adherence to existing policies and management activities to conserve soils, including applicable SWPPP policies.
+Bivouac sites would be reviewed through processes established in COMNAV Marianas Instruction 3500.4, where erosion potential would be evaluated and the designated installation Natural Resource Specialist involved in the process. - Compost or collect and consolidate all waste for transport to Guam.